ibm-cloud-docs/rise-with-sap-on-powervs/overview/products.md

 ### SAP ERP
 {: #sap-offerings-and-products-sap-erp}

 SAP Enterprise Resource Planning (ERP) made its first appearance in 1972 and known as SAP R/2, an early mainframe-based ERP software system.
 In the 1990s, SAP R/3 brought ERP technology to the client-server environment.
-SAP R/3 was superseded by SAP ECC SAP introduced SAP S/4HANA, an ERP suite that used the power of in-memory computing to deliver faster processing and real-time analytics.
+SAP R/3 was superseded by SAP ECC when SAP introduced SAP S/4HANA, an ERP suite that used the power of in-memory computing to deliver faster processing and real-time analytics.
 Later, SAP expanded this vision with SAP S/4HANA Cloud, a cloud ERP system that offered the benefits of enterprise resource planning with the cost-effectiveness and scalability of the cloud.

 SAP ERP is an integrated software solution that incorporates the key business functions of the organization i.e. Material Management, Sales and Distribution, Finance, Human Resources etc. SAP incorporates these functions as business modules.
 These business modules are developed in Advanced Business Application Programming (ABAP) while the Enterprise Portal (EP) and Process Integration (PI) modules are developed mostly in Java.
 These modules are deployed on application Servers i.e. ABAP Web Application Server for ABAP modules and Java Web Application Servers for Java modules.